 Temporal logics

-Two popular monographs on model checking (based on temporal logics such as LTL, CTL and CTL*) are [6], and [7].
+Two popular monographs on verification (model checking) based on temporal logics such as LTL, CTL and CTL* are [8], and [9].
 These do not cover hybrid systems, though.
 Still they are recommendable (at least their first chapters) for understanding the basics.

 Some learning material and sketches of applications of temporal logics in control systems for robotics and autonomous driving are in the lectures [10], and [11].

-A temporal logic particularly useful for specifying more complex requirements on (hybrid) control systems is STL.
+A temporal logic particularly useful for specifying more complex requirements on (hybrid) control systems is Signal Temporal Logic (STL).
 Its treatment of this framework in textbooks is still rather sketchy.
 Research papers are then the only source.
-STL has been introduced in [10].
-Some more recent papers that also contain other relevant references are [11] and [12].
+STL has been introduced in the readable [12].
+Robustness degree has been described in [13] and the self-contained slides [14].
+Some more recent papers that also contain other relevant references are [15], [16], [17], [18].

 Back to topReferences